aksxaay/transaction-checker/README.md

 * Retrieve the latest block
 * Loop over all the transactions in that block
 * If the receiver field of a given transaction is the address wer're monitoring, check value

+import key in a block data
+number and transactions[] array